 The Market Is Already Reacting to the Shift in Fed Policy

-The expectation that the Fed will raise rates is already reflected in market prices.
-Even as longer-term bonds have performed very well the past few years, the yield on the two-year U.S. Treasury note has risen.
+The expectation that the Fed will raise rates is reflected in market prices before the event occurs.
+Even as longer-term bonds have performed very well under these circumstances, the yield on the two-year U.S. Treasury note has risen.

-Since the two-year note is the maturity most sensitive to Fed policy, its disconnect from the performance of longer-term bonds indicates that investors are already positioning for rate hikes.
-The fact that investors are shifting their portfolios this far in advance greatly reduces the odds of a crash, which typically only occurs when investors all try to hit the exit door at the same time.
+The two-year note is the maturity that's most sensitive to Fed policy.
+Its disconnect from the performance of longer-term bonds indicates that investors position for rate hikes.
+It greatly reduces the odds of a crash when investors shift their portfolios in advance.
+A crash generally only occurs when investors all try to hit the exit door at the same time.

 The Fed Is Watching the Markets Closely

-As discussed here, the U.S. bond market doesn’t operate in a vacuum: economic conditions and bond market performance overseas have a direct effect on our market.
-And right now, Europe’s economic slowdown – and a possible slide into dangerous deflationary territory (i.e., prices falling rather than rising) - has driven down yields across the Continent.
-This makes the relatively higher yields in the U.S. Treasury market more attractive, and it creates a wellspring of demand that will bring in buyers if yield rises rapidly.
+Europe’s economic slowdown in 2014 and the potential slide into dangerous deflationary territory is a good example.
+Prices falling rather than rising drove down yields across the Continent.
+This made the relatively higher yields in the U.S. Treasury market more attractive.
+It created a wellspring of demand that brought in buyers as yield rose rapidly.

-The takeaway: as long as Europe is struggling, the odds of a bond market crash in the United States are very low.
+The takeaway: The odds of a bond market crash in the U.S. are very low when Europe is struggling.

 Investors Are Conditioned to a “Crash” Mentality

-This is an underrated factor in discussions about the bond market.
-Many investors have lived through the stock market crashes in 2001-2002 and 2007-2008, and much more experienced the intense bond market sell-off that occurred in spring 2013.
-These events have fostered an undercurrent of fear among investors, and this fear is fed by the endless stories of potential crashes in stocks, high yield bonds, investment grade bonds, etc.
+Many investors lived through the stock market crashes in 2001 and 2002, and again in 2007 and 2008.
+Many more experienced the intense bond market sell-off that occurred in spring 2013.
+These events fostered an undercurrent of fear among investors.

 The Bottom Line

-Add it up, and a crash is highly unlikely.
-A protracted period of lower returns is almost certain, higher volatility is probable, and a bear market may well be in the cards.
-However, the odds are heavily against the type of calamity you’ll often see discussed in the financial press.
-So consider ways to position your portfolio for the changing environment, but don’t let the fear of a bond market crash get the better of you.
+A protracted period of lower returns is almost certain, higher volatility is probable, and a bear market may well be in the cards when the Fed hikes rates.
+But the odds are heavily against the type of calamity you’ll often see discussed in the financial press.